[Interview] No change in EU relations after Armenia revolution

 It also signed a Comprehensive and Enhanced Partnership Agreement (Cepa) with the EU in 2017.

-But Cepa is an empty husk compared to the EU-Ukraine trade treaty, which aligns Ukraine with the EU single market and offers billions in aid, on a model which had been pledged to Armenia before Sargsyan's 2013 U-turn.
+But Cepa is an empty husk compared to the EU-Ukraine treaty, which aligns Ukraine with the EU single market and proffers billions in aid, on a model which had been pledged to Armenia before Sargsyan's 2013 U-turn.

 Mnatsakanyan, who went to Moscow before he went to Brussels in June, claimed that Armenia "does have an independent foreign policy".